gchikukwa/CSC-842-Security-Tool-Development-/Cycle 02/ReadMe.md

 <h2>Future Direction</h2>

-* To encrypt the communication between client and server
+* To encrypt the communication between the client and server